 Clean Resources offers an innovative process that can help your compressor room become EPA compliant affordably.
 It is a process that is simple and effective in its design, but remarkably efficient in water/oil separation.

-Our CRP Paks don’t use pumps or electricity.
+Our IDC, Smart-Pak, and Micro series units do not use pumps or electricity.
 Instead, they use a proprietary media bed that captures the oil and locks them in.
-This media bed is so binding, once used it can be disposed of with normal waste removal.
+This media bed is so binding; once used, it can be disposed of with routine waste removal.
 The remaining water is cleaned to almost un-measurable levels and can be disposed of through a drain.

-Best of all, this process is more affordable that you may think.
-Our CRP Pak’s simple design and low maintenance combined with little or no disposal costs makes it an extremely cost-effective way to become EPA compliant.
+Best of all, this process is more affordable than you may think.
+Our product's simple design and low maintenance combined with little or no disposal costs make it an extremely cost-effective way to become EPA compliant.

-We invite you to learn more about our CRP Paks by contacting Clean Resources today.
-We can help you achieve your 2016 New Year’s resolution of getting your compressor room EPA compliant and get it done affordably.
+We invite you to learn more about our oil-water separator products by contacting Clean Resources today.
+We can help you achieve your 2020 resolution of getting your compressor room EPA compliant and get it done affordably.